SWOT analysis: Examples and templates

 • Which categories or features beat out our competitors?

-Customer service: Our world-class customer service has an NPS score of 90 as compared to our competitors, who average an NPS score of 70.
+Example SWOT strength: Our world-class customer service has an NPS of 90, compared to competitors' average NPS of 70.

-Weaknesses in SWOT refer to internal initiatives that are underperforming.
-It’s a good idea to analyze your strengths before your weaknesses in order to create a baseline for success and failure.
+Weaknesses in SWOT refer to internal initiatives.
+It’s a good idea to analyze your strengths before your weaknesses to establish a baseline for success and failure.
 Identifying internal weaknesses provides a starting point for improving those projects.

 Identify the company’s weaknesses by asking: